 - Call of Cthulhu, White Dwarf magazine #87 article "With a Pinch of Salt".
 One method of creating a zombie is to summon and bond a Cthulhu Mythos monster to enter and possess a corpse.
 Normally only a monster that isn't tied to a physical body can be used, such as a gaseous Fire Vampire or a ghost.

 - Dungeons & Dragons

 - Module Q1 Queen of the Demonweb Pits.
-When a Raise Dead or Resurrection spell is cast on a dead body, the body will be brought back to life and the dead person's soul will re-inhabit it.
-If this is tried on one of Lolth's planes in the Abyss, there's a chance that the soul of a dead Chaotic Evil person will possess the body instead.
+When a raise dead or resurrection spell is cast on a dead body, the body will be brought back to life and the dead person's soul will re-inhabit it.
+If this is tried on one of Lolth's realms in the Abyss, there's a chance that the soul of a dead Chaotic Evil person will possess the body instead.